ift-gftc/InteroperabilityExercise/README.md

 -	Difficulties
 -	Screenshots/demo/resulting data

+## What is GDST interested in learning from this?
+We are very excited to see solution providers try to interoperate.
+Some questions we are looking to answer are:
+1. Is there any static data that we need to standardize?
+2. How will master data be communicated?
+3. Are there any master data KDEs critical to interoperability that are not supported by GDST or GS1?
+4. Will there be any ASn's involved in external traceability integration worflows?

 ## Communication Channels
 We have gone ahead and setup both a Discord and a Slack channel available to be used by the groups.
 However, it is up to each team to determine which communication channels will work best for them.